 I owe Atlanta's Grady Hospital a debt I can never repay.
 More than 55 years ago, when I was a student at Emory, the Atlanta Journal dispatched me to Grady as a part-time reporter to cover the emergency room on Saturday nights.
 I would never again witness such bloody chaos and medical heroism as I did during those nights long ago.
-I learned lessons and saw life-and-death events that have served me throughout my career. ...
+I learned lessons and saw life-and-death events that have served me throughout my career.
+Whenever I visit a doctor now and see a Grady training certificate on his wall, I feel more secure.
+I figure this physician has ...

 Hillary Clinton has identified a grievous flaw in the contemporary American economy: It leaves "it all up to the individual."